BIOL UN2005 Introductory biology, I: biochemistry, genetics, and molecular biology

 4 pts.
 Professors Stockwell.

-Prerequisites: BIOL UN2001 or UN2005 and one year of organic chemistry.
-Lecture and recitation.
+Prerequisites: BIOL UN2005 and UN2006 and one year of organic chemistry.
+Lecture and recitation, and discussion.
 Students wishing to cover the full range of modern biochemistry should take both BIOC UN3501 and UN3512.
 UN3501 covers subject matters in modern biochemistry, including chemical biology and structural biology, discussing the structure and function of both proteins and small molecules in biological systems.
 Proteins are the primary class of biological macromolecules and serve to carry out most cellular functions.
 Small organic molecules function in energy production and creating building blocks for the components of cells and can also be used to perturb the functions of proteins directly.
 The first half of the course covers protein structure, enzyme kinetics and enzyme mechanism.
 The second half of the course explores how small molecules are used endogenously by living systems in metabolic and catabolic pathways; this part of the course focuses on mechanistic organic chemistry involved in metabolic pathways.